ospatil/aws-deployment-examples/packages/custom-resources/README.md

+# AWS CDK Custom Resources

-# Welcome to your CDK TypeScript Construct Library project
+This is a CDK Construct Library project that contains the following custom resources:

-You should explore the contents of this project.
-It demonstrates a CDK Construct Library that includes a construct (`CustomRes`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.

-The construct defines an interface (`CustomResProps`) to configure the visibility timeout of the queue.
+1. `prefixlist-get-resource`: gets the AWS cloudfront prefix list used to configure ALB security group to restrict access only from cloudfront.
+2. `dynamodb-insert-resource`: inserts a record into DynamoDB table to be used in the application

 ## Useful commands